-Funded is the first interactive web tool to aggregate and standardize information regarding each state’s education funding laws.
-The intent of this site is to enable better state-to-state comparisons.
+Funded is an interactive web tool that aggregates and standardizes information regarding each state’s education funding laws.
+The intent of this site is to provide easy access to detailed policy descriptions and enable clear state-to-state comparisons.

-Funded displays information related to the most common elements of state funding formulas on national maps and state pages, organized by the general categories below.
+In almost every state, public education is funded based on a formula that calculates how much the state expects each school district to need for the year.
+FundEd displays information related to the most common elements of state funding formulas on national maps and state pages, organized by the general categories below.
 Explore the tool using the navigation bar above to see at-a-glance national maps, detailed state comparisons, and downloadable reports.

-The Basics of Funding
+Key Elements of Funding